 \subsubsection{Range Query for Reconstruction Attacks}

-In addition to data aggregation releases, a popular way to deal with the aggregate accumulation of massive data is to outsource the data to \textit{third-party servers}.
-To protect sensitive information that may exist in outsourced data (e.g. medical or financial), cryptographic techniques can be employed to ensure confidentiality while the server is allowed to process efficient and practical encrypted queries for some encrypted responses ~\cite{yang2018expressive}.

-Nevertheless, it is elusive to achieve a satisfactory compromise between privacy and efficiency~\cite{kellaris2016generic,gui2019encrypted}.
-Recent research works have shown that this confidentiality would be violated when the adversary was given some auxiliary information, such as large numbers of encrypted queries and their encrypted results~\cite{li2021privacy1}.
+Beyond aggregate data releases, a common strategy is to outsource massive datasets to third-party servers.
+Cryptographic techniques enable confidentiality while permitting efficient encrypted queries and responses~\cite{yang2018expressive}.
+However, achieving a practical balance between privacy and efficiency remains challenging~\cite{gui2019encrypted}.
+Recent studies further reveal that confidentiality can be compromised when adversaries gain access to auxiliary information, such as large volumes of encrypted queries and results~\cite{li2021privacy1}.

-Different from reconstruction attacks based on linear querying as discussed in~\cref{recAttackLQ}, only when a significant fraction of encrypted data can be reconstructed accurately with high probability in polynomial time, it can be claimed that the reconstruction attacks based on range querying are successful. \Cref{tbl:rec-compare} compares and summarizes these two kinds of reconstruction attacks.
-The latest series of reconstruction attacks based on range queries have greatly increased the privacy risks of personal data stored in the encrypted databases~\cite{gui2019encrypted,markatou2019full}.
+Unlike reconstruction attacks based on linear queries as discussed in~\Cref{recAttackLQ}, only if a significant fraction of the encrypted data can be accurately reconstructed with high probability in polynomial time, it can be claimed that the reconstruction attacks based on range queries are successful. \Cref{tbl:rec-compare} compares and summarizes these two types of reconstruction attacks.
+The recent series of range query based reconstruction attacks have greatly increased the risks to the privacy of personal data stored in encrypted databases~\cite{markatou2023attacks,wang2023fpmrq}.

-~\\ \emph{1.
-Setting and Notation} The general settings and notations considered in reconstruction attacks based on range querying are as follows: assume that the targeted encrypted database is a set of $n$ records, in which every record is identified as $(r,i)$, including a unique \textit{identifier} $r$ $\in$ $R$ and the value $i=val(r)$, ranging in the integer interval $I=[1,...,N]$, which represents the database values' universe.
-If $v_i$ represents the exact number of records with value $i$, the vector $v= (v_1,v_2,...,v_N)$ can be respectively represented as the counts of the individual labels in the encrypted database.

-Correspondingly, a \textit{dense database} means that for all $i \in I$, the database contains some records $(r,i)$ satisfying $var (r)=i$.
-Considering that multiple records may exist in the database having the same value, the \textit{range query} defined below can be conducted on most encrypted databases.

 \begin{definition}[Range Query] A \textit{range query} $[a, b]$ initiated on an encrypted database will return an \textit{identifier} set $M=\left \{r \in R: var(r) \in [a,b]\right \}$, where both $a$ and $b$ are integers, and $a \leq b$. \end{definition}